The Difference Between WVD and AVD

 Read the full details on the AVD release here.

-If you need to get started with AVD, you are in luck our team has an Advanced Specialization in virtualization.
+If you need to get started with AVD, you are in luck!
+Our team has an Advanced Specialization in virtualization.
 Get in touch with Corekek’s AVD experts here.